Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action: sending a query to the OPA server's /v1/compile endpoint for partial evaluation.
-It specifies the resource (OPA server) and the result (residual query).
-This distinguishes it from siblings like opa_query_decision or rego_eval, which serve different purposes.
+The description clearly states the tool sends a query to the OPA server's /v1/compile endpoint for partial evaluation and returns the residual query.
+This distinguishes it from evaluation tools like rego_eval or opa_query_decision, showing a specific verb and resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.